kousik-kr/Wide-Path/VISUAL_INTERFACE_GUIDE.md

 ---

-**This visual overview provides a comprehensive look at the Wide-Path Pro interface, demonstrating the world-class design and thoughtful user experience throughout every aspect of the application.**
+**This visual overview provides a comprehensive look at the FlexRoute Pro interface, demonstrating the world-class design and thoughtful user experience throughout every aspect of the application.**

 *For detailed feature descriptions, see [WORLD_CLASS_GUI_FEATURES.md](WORLD_CLASS_GUI_FEATURES.md)*